vladislavmosnak/links-backend/README.md

 * TODO as a user i can view feature links
 * TODO on createLink suggest similar urls from google
 * TODO on createLink suggest similar links from our DB

+New Features
+-

+* notes for link
+* fast notes on dashboard
+* todos by project
+* reminders for todo